Got Questions? We've answered them.

 A: An internship works as a graded course and does count toward your overall GPA.
 Read the details about how internship course works.

-Q: I'm not a Communication major, can I still do an internship through your program?
+Q: I'm not a communication or PR major, can I still do an internship through your program?

 A: Sorry, no. You should contact your department chair for how to complete an internship through your major.